Configuring Protocols

 4. SIP:

-• Specify the TURN server, username, and password (these fields can be edited regardless of the status of the Enable ICE and Enable TURN switches).
+• Specify the TURN server, username, and password (these fields can be edited regardless of the state of switches Enable ICE and Enable TURN).

 When resetting the TrueConf Group settings to factory defaults, the port ranges will revert to the standard default values for TrueConf Server: